Sheet Options

 Move the selected destination up in the list.

-A single sheet can have multiple destinations e.g. a copy can be emailed whilst another copy goes to the Archive.
+A single sheet can have multiple destinations.
+For example, a copy can be emailed whilst another copy goes to the archive.
 If you require different designs for each of the output destinations, you need to create a separate sheet for each.

 Pre JobInfos

-Here you can add custom JobInfos as well as define values for system variables.
+On this tab, you can add custom JobInfos and define values for system variables.

 JobInfos added and managed on the Pre JobInfos tab are to be run at the Sheet Start event point.